pharquissandas/S3Shell/README.md

 s3 is a custom Unix-like shell implemented in C.
 It supports execution of external programs, built-in commands, redirection, pipelines, batched commands, and optional extensions such as subshells.

-This README describes the features implemented, architectural decisions, and any additional enhancements beyond the base requirements.
+This README document describes the features implemented, the architectural decisions made, and any additional enhancements beyond the base requirements.

 ---